 What is the Best Cutting Board Material Out There?

 - No slipping and sliding – most kitchens have sleek, shiny surfaces.
 Much is the same for your kitchen utensils with their smooth metallic surfaces.
-But wood, with its porous, grainy texture is the exact opposite and that is what you want.
+But wood, with its porous, grainy texture, is the exact opposite, and that is what you want.
 The texture on your wood cutting board will prevent it from slipping and sliding around when you are busy chopping and dicing with sharp knives.
 A slippery plastic or glass cutting board can easily lead to disaster in this scenario.

-- Durable – The kitchen gets hot and have you seen what happens to plastic and rubber when heat is applied to them?
+- Durable – The kitchen gets hot, and have you seen what happens to plastic and rubber when heat is applied to them?
 They melt.
 This is something wood doesn’t do.
-As for glass and stone boards, you drop them and they can shatter or chip your floors- wood won’t shatter.
-Wood might get some scorch marks but it takes a lot more work to damage a good-quality wood cutting board.
+As for glass and stone boards, you drop them, and they can shatter or chip your floors- wood won’t shatter.
+Wood might get some scorch marks, but it takes a lot more work to damage a good-quality wood cutting board.

 As you can see, there are many reasons why wood is the no. 1 option when it comes to cutting boards.
-It is actually even better than the crowd favorite plastic cutting boards.
+It is even better than the crowd’s favorite plastic cutting boards.
 But when you factor in the grooves, toughness, durability aspects, you can see why wood wins this contest.

-What Wood Cutting Board is Best?
+What Makes Acacia Wood Cutting Boards the Best?